RJ7708/all-of-my-bookmarts/README.md

 every one ive ever made
 # volume boost
 only works for youtube for now soon will work for all things
-# specifide tab iframe (not mine)
+# specifide tab iframe (beta)
+this is one version but it just runs off the same tab
+# iframe HTML thingy
-this one is not mine it is made by @FUNULTIMATE i dont know if they have a github but they made it
+made by @cornunblocked he has a github but i dont know what it is so sorry